 Fine silver is 99.9% silver, and because of this the tarnish rate is much, much slower.
 Again, a buff should do the job for polishing it back up.

 If I have patinated your silver already, be gentle when buffing to avoid rubbing off the protective coating of Renaissance Wax !

 Apply body lotion and perfume a few minutes before putting on your jewellery to help slow down tarnish.

 The gemstones I use have been sold to me by reputable dealers as untreated (unless stated specifically in the listing).
 They are a natural, organic creation from the earth and each one will be slightly different.
 You can see examples of this in the gallery and on my social media.

 I select the stones that I think go together best for each project, hence my comments that each item is individual.

 What's your environmental policy?

 In 2021 I bought an Aquaflame.
 I've named her #SmeltyMelty,.
-She is a very hot blowtorch, with the flame generated by blue hydrogen which in turn is generated using the electricity we generate ourselves through photovoltaic cells we installed in 2009.
+She is a very hot blowtorch, with the flame generated by green hydrogen which in turn is generated using the electricity we generate ourselves through photovoltaic cells we installed in 2009.

 All the polishes I use are vegan, all the silver / gold bullion and components I buy are certified recycled by my bullion dealer.